kpqc-cryptocraft/KpqClean_ver2/README.md

 ### Benchmark method
 * We used 'rdtsc' instruction to calculate time consumption.
+* Each algorithms 1,000 iterated, average value of the operation cycle is used.

 ## How to use
 ### Compile command
 Use the following command for KpqC benchmarking compile.
 For Intel, Ryzen processors

     make
     ./KpqC_bench
     ./PQCgenKAT